Daryl LimAssociate Professor of Law

 Daryl Lim teaches courses in intellectual property (IP) law as well as antitrust law.
 His courses are Patent and Trade Secret Law, Antitrust Law, IP and Antitrust Law and the IP overview course.
 In 2014, he was nominated "Professor of the Year," and was one of 24 law professors worldwide nominated for a list of top 10 antitrust/competition law professors under 40 on the Antitrust & Competition Policy Blog.

 Professor Lim's articles have appeared in four of the top eight IP law reviews in the U.S., as well as in peer-reviewed journals and books in Europe and Asia.
-In 2009, he won the Grand Prize in an international essay writing competition organized by the International Association for the Advancement of Teaching and Research in Intellectual Property ("ATRIP").
-His latest article on the smartphone wars will be published by the Penn State Law Review.
+He won the Grand Prize in an international essay writing competition organized by the International Association for the Advancement of Teaching and Research in Intellectual Property ("ATRIP") in 2009.
 He is currently working on the patent and antitrust sections of Intellectual Property: Law, Policy and New Perspectives, a casebook by West Publishing.

-Professor Lim was cited in a 2013 World Intellectual Property Organization Report on patents and the public domain.
-He has contributed to practitioner-focused publications for the American Bar Association.
-In 2013 he was appointed a peer reviewer for the Max Planck Institute's International Review of IP and Competition Law (IIC), one of about thirty reviewers worldwide in recognition of his "knowledge and skill in the field."
-He is also a peer reviewer for The Yale Law Journal.
-In 2014, Professor Lim received the John Marshall Law School's Scholarly Achievement Award for "significant contributions to legal scholarship."
+Professor Lim is a peer reviewer for the Max Planck Institute's International Review of IP and Competition Law (IIC), one of about thirty reviewers worldwide in recognition of his "knowledge and skill in the field."
+He is also a peer reviewer for The Yale Law Journal and Cambridge University Press.
+In addition, he has contributed to practitioner-focused publications for the American Bar Association.
+Professor Lim received the John Marshall Law School's Scholarly Achievement Award in 2014 for "significant contributions to legal scholarship."

 Professor Lim was the Inaugural Microsoft Teaching and Research Fellow at Fordham University School of Law.
-He interned with former Chief Judge Randall R. Rader at the U.S. Court of Appeals for the Federal Circuit, and with former Commissioner William E. Kovacic at the Federal Trade Commission.
+He interned with former Chief Judge Randall R. Rader at the U.S. Court of Appeals for the Federal Circuit, and with former Chairman William E. Kovacic at the Federal Trade Commission.